lifelib-dev/lifelib/makedocs/source/projects/simplelife.rst

 -----------------------

 Create a project folder as explained in :ref:`create-a-project` section.
-To build the model, simply run :py:mod:`build.py <simplelife.build>`, then move to the interactive mode.
-In Spyder, you can do so by opening the :py:mod:`build.py <simplelife.build>` and simply run it.
+To build the model, simply run :py:mod:`simplelife <simplelife.simplelife>`, then move to the interactive mode.
+In Spyder, you can do so by opening the :py:mod:`simplelife <simplelife.simplelife>` and simply run it.
-After the script is run, the model is accessible as :py:data:`model<simplelife.build.model>` global variable in the IPython console in `Spyder`_.
+After the script is run, the model is accessible as :py:data:`model<simplelife.simplelife.model>` global variable in the IPython console in `Spyder`_.

 You want to make sure the Python session will not terminate after the script is run, in order for you to do manipulate the model.

-The model is accessible through the global variable named :py:data:`model<simplelife.build.model>`.
+The model is accessible through the global variable named :py:data:`model<simplelife.simplelife.model>`.
 It is a Model object.
 Some components of the model are also accessible through global variables.
 These are Space objcets.
 Model and Space are classes defined in modelx package.
-For the complete list of model componets available as global variables, see :py:mod:`build <simplelife.build>` page.
+For the complete list of model componets available as global variables, see :py:mod:`simplelife <simplelife.simplelife>` page.

-See :py:mod:`build <simplelife.build>` page for further details on the building process,
+See :py:mod:`simplelife <simplelife.simplelife>` page for further details on the building process,

 There is no explicit 'Run' command to run the model.
 The model calculates its values on the fly, when requested.